roadtocode4u/spaceship/docs/javascript/10-introduction-to-functions/10-introduction-to-functions.md

 **Exaplanation :**

-In the above example, we firstly create `side` variable to 10.
-Then, we define a function called `areaOfSquare()`.
-In the function we calculate the area of a square using the formula `side * side`.
-We use the `console.log()` function to display the calculated area.
-Finally, we call the `areaOfSquare()` function, which calculates the `area (100)` based on the given side length of `10` and displays it as `Area of Square: 100`.

-There is no return statement in this example, so the function does not return any value, it only displays the result using `console.log()`.
+In the above example, we're creating a variable named `side` and setting its value to `10`.
+This value represents the length of one `side` of the square for which we want to calculate the `area`.

+We're defining a function called `areaOfSquare`.
+This function doesn't take any parameters.
+Inside the function, we calculate the area of the square by multiplying the `side*side`.
+Then, we're using the `console.log` function to display a message that includes the calculated `area`.
+So, if side is `10`, the calculated area is `100`, and the message will be A`rea of Square: 100`.
+This line prints the calculated area to the `console`.
+Finally, we're calling the `areaOfSquare` function.
+This function doesn't require any arguments because it's already using the side value that we set earlier.
+When the function is called, it calculates the area and displays it using the `console.log` statement inside the function.